department-of-veterans-affairs/vets-website/content/pages/healthcare/health-conditions/mental-health.md

 #### We also provide care to Veterans in crisis.
 This includes:

 - **Emergency mental health care** 24 hours a day, 7 days a week, through VA medical centers and some local, non-VA hospitals
-- **The Veterans Crisis Line**, which offers 24/7 support for Veterans in crisis and their families and friends
+- **The Veterans Crisis Line**, which offers support 24 hours a day, 7 days a week, for Veterans in crisis and their families and friends

 All mental health care at VA supports recovery.
 Our goal is to help you take charge of your treatment and live a full and meaningful life.
 Our providers also receive training about military culture, gender differences, and ethnic issues so that we can better understand each Veteran.